vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

 ##Activity Lifecycle

 <br/>
-<%= image_tag "activity_lifecycle/activity_lifecycle.png", alt: "Activity Lifecycle", title: "Activity Lifecycle" %>
+<%= image_tag "activity_lifecycle/activity_lifecycle.png", alt: "android activity lifecycle", title: "Android Activity Lifecycle" %>

 The above image shows various functions like 'onCreate()', 'onStart()' which gets called at various points of an Activity Lifecycle.
 Let's look at each of the methods/functions in detail.